mmoreram/ControllerExtraBundle/README.md

         default_page: 1
 ```

-You can refer to an existing Request attribute using `%value%` format
+You can refer to an existing Request attribute using `~value~` format

 ``` php
 /**